yumimobi/Developer-doc/Yumi Platform Annotation/Mintegral.md

 3. APP Key

-   From [APP Setting](https://static.mintegral.net/app), choose your APP, you can find your APP Key on this page.
+   From [APP Setting](https://static.mintegral.net/app), you can find your APP Key on this page.

 4. Reward ID